 There are a wide array of options that work wonderfully with all three of these devices.
 Torque is a top-rated app that applies to a wide range of vehicles.
 Many manufacturers also make their own diagnostic software, such as FORScan for Fords and BimmerCode for BMWs.

 Since all of these devices support a wide range of apps, the best approach is to find the right OBDII diagnostic software for your vehicle.
 You can then check to see which of these adapters works best with that program.

 Can I turn off other dash warning lights with the Veepeak OBDCheck BLE+, Veepeak OBDCheck BLE, or Vgate BLE 4.0?

 You can read non-OBDII trouble codes with all of these devices, allowing you to diagnose problems with the transmission, airbags, or anti-lock brakes.
 While you can’t manually turn off warning lights using these adapters, you can read the codes and errors causing the light.
 Once the issue is repaired, the light will turn off on its own.
-The only warning light that cannot be reset by these adapters in any way is the oil maintenance light.
+The only warning light that these adapters cannot reset in any way is the oil maintenance light.

 What is the difference between the Veepeak OBDCheck BLE+ and the Veepeak OBDCheck BLE?

 These devices are very similar in many respects.
-The biggest difference between them is what version of ELM327 they support.
+The most significant difference between them is what version of ELM327 they support.
 The Veepeak OBDCheck BLE+ supports ELM327 version 2.2, while the Veepeak OBDCheck BLE supports only ELM327 version 1.4.